Outstanding payload and towing capacity from this surprisingly refined pickup

 SsangYong Musso pickup verdict

 The SsangYong Musso offers genuine capability, high levels of kit and a car-like cabin, alongside a class-leading seven-year warranty and low list price.
 It's also very refined inside.
+The Rhino LWB version, with its huge load bed, also offers a level of practical functionality no other double-cab pickup can match.

 The driving experience could be better, however, and it's perhaps not as cheap as SsangYong's budget reputation might lead you to believe.